-In this paper, we describe 10 rules for machine-actionable DMPs (maDMPs).
+In this paper, we describe 10 principles for machine-actionable DMPs (maDMPs).
 The larger goal is to improve the experience for all involved by exchanging information across research tools and systems and embedding DMPs in existing workflows.
 This will enable parts of the DMP to be automatically generated and shared, e.g., with collaborators and funders.
 Furthermore, researchers whose data is reused in other experiments will gain recognition and credit because their data can be located, reused, and cited more easily.

 To achieve this goal, all stakeholders must coordinate efforts to realize a new generation of machine-actionable DMPs that contain an inventory of key information about a project and its outputs.
-The basic framework requires common data models for exchanging information, as well as a shared ecosystem of services that send notifications and act on behalf of humans.
+The deployment of machine-actionable DMP solutions can begin at a local level, for example, within a research institution, country, etc. The basic framework requires common data models for exchanging information, as well as a shared ecosystem of services that send notifications and act on behalf of humans.
 Other essential components of the machine-actionable DMP vision include machine-actionable policies, persistent identifiers (PIDs) used in new settings-e.g., ORCID IDs, funder IDs, and new initiatives such as Org IDs [1]-in addition to the removal of barriers for information sharing.
 By implementing and experimenting with these components, we believe that the global research community can reduce the administrative workload on all stakeholders and enhance the quality of recorded information.